Cavernous Swiss power plant undermined by renewable energy

 Like their EU peers, Swiss utilities have called for a cut in wind and solar power subsidies.
 The Swiss association of power producers VSE is calling for a mechanism that would pay pumped storage plant operators for the back-up they provide.

-“We would favor a market-based system with different capacity prices per week,” VSE president Kurt Rohrbach said.
+“We would favour a market-based system with different capacity prices per week,” VSE president Kurt Rohrbach said.

 The argument is that profitable or not, pumped storage plants are essential for balancing power supply grids, which can suffer blackouts if supply and demand do not match.
 Only pumped storage plants can suck up excess electricity and then release it again within minutes.